sysadminmike/couch-to-postgres/README.md

 I dont think it is possible to wrap this in a transaction and perform a rollback.
 Need to look at using bulk updates to couch perhaps?

 Change logic of from_pg and replace with from_feed, alter lib/index.js and add to all updates/inserts/deletes, update postgres function/trigger as well.

+Make into a proper node module and submit to npm - any npm experts?

 I am working on a more complex daemon to deal with multiple couchdbs + API to allow adding removing of steams and recovering from postgres or couchdb restarting/loosing connection so may need to make a few changes to the libary.